wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 ### 20. List 5 newsgroups that Mr. Evil has subscribed to.

-The following are the subscribed newsgroups in Outlook Express:
+The following are the subscribed newsgroups in Outlook Express:<br>
 Alt.2600.phreakz<br>
 Alt.2600<br>
 Alt.2600.cardz<br>